Optimización usando Servidores

 Advertencia

 Resources are reference-counted (see RefCounted), and references to a resource's RID are not counted when determining whether the resource is still in use.
-Make sure to keep a reference to the resource outside the server, or else both it and its RID will be erased.
+Make sure to keep a reference to the resource outside the server.
+Otherwise, both the resource and its RID will be erased.

 Para los nodos, hay muchas funciones disponibles: